ryanmello/lilli/WORKFLOW_EXAMPLES.md

 ---

-These workflows demonstrate the flexibility and power of the Bloomer Agent's orchestrator-based architecture!
+These workflows demonstrate the flexibility and power of the Lilli's orchestrator-based architecture!